The American West, As It Once Was

 The Ranch – Rugged, Friendly & Unchanging

-Klondike is an historic cattle ranch established in 1886.
+Klondike is a historic cattle ranch established in 1886.
 The ranch is nestled in the midst of the most unspoiled and beautiful country in America.
 Four times the size of Luxembourg, Johnson County, Wyoming, is home to just eight thousand people.
 This is the American West, as it once was – rugged, friendly and unchanging.

 In the early days of the West, pioneers discovered the cool, cottonwood shaded stream which is now known as Crazy Woman Creek.